Skip to main content

 • You hold long-term positions

-• You work with currency pairs with large rate differentials.
+• You work with currency pairs with large interest differentials

 Carry Trade

 This strategy seeks to benefit from positive swaps.
-It consists of buying a currency with a high interest rate and selling another with a low interest rate.
+It involves buying a currency with a high-interest rate and selling another with a lower interest rate.

 How to avoid or minimize swap